spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 You are required to specify an access token (belonging to this new user) for Dimension to work.
 To get an access token for the Dimension user, follow these steps:

-1. In a private browsing session (incognito window), open Riot.
+1. In a private browsing session (incognito window), open Element.
 2. Log in with the `dimension` user and its password.
 1. Set the display name and avatar, if required.
 2. In the settings page choose "Help & About", scroll down to the bottom and click `Access Token: <click to reveal>`.